Custom Filters

 The AND operator means that both conditions must be met for a result to appear.
 In the example above, the filter returns equipment with a Make of "Ford" and a Fuel Type of "Unleaded."
 If a unit is a Ford but uses Diesel, it will be excluded.

-You can also combine multiple AND and OR statements to build more advanced custom filters.
+Multiple AND and OR statements can also be combined to create more advanced custom filters.

 Remove Condition